How Playing Football Almost Caused This Boy to Become Paralyzed

 Finally settled at the emergency room, Brogan looked at his father and asked, “Am I paralyzed?”

 I think you are, Mike thought.
 “You’re going to be all right,” he said.
 He watched a tear roll down his son’s cheek and thought, He knows.

 Brogan looked up at Mike and said, “Who are you?”

 For years, many doctors believed that children were less likely than adults to suffer serious head injuries in football, for the simple reason that they weigh less and run more slowly than adults do.
 Now it’s well understood that until about age 14, a kid’s head is much larger than an adult’s compared with his or her body, yet the neck is weaker, which means the head bounces around more in response to collisions.
 Researchers at Virginia Tech found that seven-year-old football players experienced head blows comparable in force to the impacts suffered by college players.
-Find out more about why playing football before age 12 is risky.

 To make matters worse, the nerve fibers in children’s brains are not yet coated with the protective sheathing known as myelin.
 As a result, “it’s easier to tear apart neurons and their connections in children at lower impact,” says Robert Cantu, MD, the author of Concussions and Our Kids and a leading researcher of chronic traumatic encephalopathy (CTE), the brain-wasting disease that has been diagnosed in more than 100 deceased NFL players.
 The threat to emerging neural connections is particularly problematic between the ages of 10 and 12, when the brain circuitry that helps shape personality is being developed.
 “If you injure your brain during that time,” Dr. Cantu says, “there is a high likelihood that you will not reach your maximal genetic endowment intellectually, and you’ll perhaps not have the same personality with regard to depression, anxiety, and panic attacks.”